Veteran Employment Advisory Council (VEAC)

 National Advisory Circle

-Recovering Warrior and Caregiver Employment Advisory Council (RWAC)
+Wounded Veteran and Caregiver Employment Advisory Council (WVCEAC)

-The Recovering Warrior and Caregiver Employment Advisory Council (RWAC) was formed in 2014 to address the unique challenges faced by the nation’s recovering warrior and military caregiver population.
-Many recovering warriors, particularly from the most recent conflicts in Iraq and Afghanistan, transition out of the military with permanent injuries, including post-traumatic stress (PTS), physical disabilities, and traumatic brain injuries.
-The lives of military caregivers are also significantly affected – often they must sacrifice their careers while caring for returning warriors and even upon returning to the workforce will need to work “non-traditional” hours to continue that support.
+The Wounded Veteran and Caregiver Employment Advisory Council (WVCEAC) was formed in 2014 to address the unique challenges faced by the nation’s wounded veteran and military caregiver population.
+Many wounded veterans, particularly from the most recent conflicts in Iraq and Afghanistan, transition out of the military with permanent injuries, including post-traumatic stress (PTS), physical disabilities, and traumatic brain injuries.
+The lives of military caregivers are also significantly affected – often they must sacrifice their careers while caring for wounded veterans and even upon returning to the workforce will need to work “non-traditional” hours to continue that support.

-This committed group of companies understands that although recovering warriors and caregivers may face their own challenges, they have already proven their skills – both tangible and intangible – many times over.
-The RWAC is dedicated to finding flexible work schedules or remote-work opportunities that will support our heroes’ full integration back into society with careers in which they can thrive.
+This committed group of companies understands that although wounded veterans and caregivers may face their own challenges, they have already proven their skills – both tangible and intangible – many times over.
+The WVCEAC is dedicated to finding flexible work schedules or remote-work opportunities that will support our heroes’ full integration back into society with careers in which they can thrive.
 Very few things in life are as difficult as battling back from significant war injuries – these men and women have already done so much and are now committed to achieving success in the rest of their lives.